MathiasVendt/TSAIB/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-R package to analyse, estimate time series models, and account for intermission bias of satellite observations.
+R package to analyse, estimate time series models and account for intermission bias of satellite observations.

 Input file type: NetCDF (Network Common Data Form).

 This package needs to be installed.
 Follow this link for the installation guide: :<https://github.com/kaskr/adcomp>